Can’t log back into your WordPress site?

 Or use a password management program like RoboForm, which is not only great for generating secure passwords, but also for storing and managing all your passwords …

 Use A Password Generator Tool If You Need Help Creating Strong Passwords

 To learn more about password management software, see the tutorial below:

 After resetting your password, log in as normal …

-To change your password inside your administration, log into your backend admin section and select Edit My Profile from the “Howdy, User” dropdown menu at the top-right hand corner of your screen …
+To change your password inside WP, log into your backend admin section and select Edit My Profile from the “Howdy, User” dropdown menu near the top-right hand corner of your screen …

 You can also access your “Profile” page by selecting Users > Your Profile from your main admin menu.

 Towards the bottom section of the page, you will see the “change password” section.
 Enter a new password and confirm this password here.